 Sage – could be common Sage (Salvia officinalis) or Clary Sage (Salvia sclarea)

-Eucalyptus – could be one of many species including eucalyptus radiata, eucalyptus globulus, eucalyptus polybracta, eucalyptus smithii, eucalyptus dives etc
+Eucalyptus – could be one of many species including eucalyptus radiata, eucalyptus globulus, eucalyptus polybracta, etc

 Orange – could be Sweet orange (Citrus sinensis) or Bitter Orange (Citrus aurantium).
 Essential oils are also produced from the leaves and flowers of the Bitter Orange.
 “Orange” could mean any of these.

-Knowing the botanical names of essential oils helps you to identify them more easily both when purchasing them as well as when reading recipes or other information in books or online.
+Knowing the botanical names of essential oils helps you to identify them more easily when purchasing them.
+And it will also help when reading recipes or other information in books or online.
 The best aromatherapy books will include botanical names rather than just common names as will the best online resources.
-The Botanical Names for Essential Oils are important to ensure that you get the effect you are looking for and also that you are not exposing yourself or those around you to unexpected risks.
+Botanical names for Essential Oils are important to ensure that you get the effect you are looking for.
+And it also ensures that you are not exposing yourself or those around you to unexpected risks.

 Knowing the Botanical Name for an Essential Oil is important and it is a useful (and fun) skill to learn for anyone interested in essential oils.